Any AAA, AA, and D batteries.

 Purchasing Rechargeable Battery Chargers:

-All affected entities are encourage to purchase rechargeable battery chargers that:
+All affected entities are encouraged to purchase rechargeable battery chargers that:

 Properly Disposing of Batteries at End of Life: